robertbenson/docker_openai_custom_weather_demo/README.md

 These have not been supplied by the user nor derived within the Python code.

 The model has been asked to supply these as required arguments to build JSON for api calls.
-By using context and inference, the model can determine these.
+By using input locations, context and inference, the model can determine these.

 ## Prompt
 Creating a good prompt is important.
 A good prompt can significantly enhance the quality of the model's output.

-Be specific and avoid unecessary information that main distract from the main task.
+Be specific and avoid unnecessary information that may distract from the main task.

+This example would expect to _see_ locations, language, percentage, units in the prompt.
+A vague and unspecific prompt may give vague results.

 ```python
 tools=[